 Piano

-To provide accessible arts to the community, she directed When Notes Fly Chamber Music Ensemble and collaborated with local artists, architect designer, theater producer, and ballerinas to perform twenty-four free concerts at Voltage Coffee & Art in Boston in one year.
+To provide accessible arts to the community, she directed When Notes Fly Chamber Music Ensemble and collaborated with local artists, architect designers, theater producers, and ballerinas to perform twenty-four free concerts at Voltage Coffee & Art in Boston in one year.
 Inspired by this innovative series, award-winning filmmaker Tatyana Bronstein produced a documentary "When Notes Fly" based on Ms. Chang’s work.
 In the summer of 2012, Ms. Chang participated in the El Sistema program in Colón, Venezuela, where she witnessed the children’s incredible passion for music-making and was subsequently awarded Distinguished Visitor of Táchira State.
-In October 2012, she performed on an art installation by Os Gêmeos (Brazilian Artists) at the Institute of Contemporary Art/Boston.
+In October 2012, she performed in an art installation by Os Gêmeos (Brazilian Artists) at the Institute of Contemporary Art (ICA) Boston.

-As a collaborative pianist, Ms. Chang has appeared as a performing associate in International Bowdoin Music Festival.
+As a collaborative pianist, Ms. Chang has appeared as a performing associate at the International Bowdoin Music Festival.
 Ms. Chang performed as a guest artist in the Harvard University Dudley Arts Chamber Music Series in the 2011-2012 season.
 She has collaborated with Laurence Lesser, Paula Robison, Roger Tapping, Sergey Antonov, Carol McGonell, Meighan Stoops, and Nancy Zhou.
-In 2005, she worked as an assistant accompanist in National Symphony Orchestra (Taipei, Taiwan).
+In 2005, she worked as an assistant accompanist for the National Symphony Orchestra (Taipei, Taiwan).
 Kai-Ching has collaborated closely with composer John Heiss, Paul Brust, and has premiered contemporary works by Samuel Beebe, Hsin-Lei Chen, Amit Gilutz, JwaBum Saho Kim, Caroline Park, Joel Schenk, Adam Jacob Simon, and Michael Taylor.
-She has performances throughout Taiwan, Malaysia, Singapore, Honk Kong, South Africa, France, Czech Republic, Hungary, Romania, Vienna, Venezuela, and USA.
+She has performed throughout Taiwan, Malaysia, Singapore, Hong Kong, South Africa, France, Czech Republic, Hungary, Romania, Vienna, Venezuela, and the USA.

 Ms. Chang served as a staff pianist at New England Conservatory (2010-2014) and the faculty of New School of Music in Cambridge (2007-present).
 She holds a B.M. from Soochow University in Taipei, and a M.M. in piano performance and an Artist Diploma in collaborative piano from the Longy School of Music (2008).
 Her teachers include Peter Serkin, Wayman Chin and Ingrid Tsung and chamber music studies with Roger Tapping.
-Her performance could be heard on WGBH radio and Youtube.
+Her performances can be heard on WGBH radio and YouTube.

 Harvey Diamond is one of the most accomplished jazz pianists in the Boston area.
 Over the years he has performed across the U.S. and in Europe.
 In Boston he has performed at Ryles Jazz Club, the Acton Jazz Café, the Regatta Bar, The Colonial Inn in Concord and many more venues.
 He has been a guest on WGBH Radio on the Eric Jackson Show "Eric in the Evening".